-Alternatives To Auto Insurance
+Alternatives to Car Insurance

 Do you need to buy car insurance?
 As of 2014, nearly all of the 50 states require you to demonstrate "financial responsibility" for a car accident, and car insurance is generally the simplest way to fulfill this responsibility.
 However, there are other ways.
 We’ll review them here.